By logging in to Weill Cornell Connect, eCheck-In makes it easy to save time and complete all safety forms required for your upcoming appointment.

 It is important that you bring the following with you on the day of your appointment:

-- If you have had previous mammograms at other facilities, we ask that you bring the films to your appointment.
+- If you have had previous mammograms at other facilities, we ask that you share the films with us prior to your appointment.
 Our radiologists will compare the prior studies to your new mammogram.

 - A copy of the prescription for your examination if it was given to you.

 - Your insurance information.